 Texas has a hail problem.
 OK, from an insurance perspective, Texas has a weather problem, period, but that’s another story altogether.

 Back to hail.
 On June 6, a hailstorm walloped heavily populated areas of North Texas with baseball sized hail and served as a reminder that the state is one of the most hail-prone in the nation.
-Dallas, Tarrant and Denton counties suffered the brunt of the storm, which racked up around $1 billion in insured losses to residential and commercial properties and automobiles, according to Karen Clark & Co.
+Dallas, Tarrant and Denton counties suffered the brunt of the storm, which racked up around $1 billion in insured losses to residential and commercial properties and automobiles, according to Karen Clark & Co. area.
 The Insurance Council of Texas reported an estimated 20,000 structures and 25,000 vehicles were damaged.